hudec117/tic-tac-toe/.github/ISSUE_TEMPLATE/user-story.md

 ---

-# User story
+# User Story
-As a ..., I want to ..., so I can ...
+As a ..., I want to ..., so I can ... .

-## Acceptance criteria
+## Acceptance Criteria

 - [ ] This is something that can be verified to show that this user story is satisfied.

 ## Sprint Ready Checklist
 1. - [ ] Acceptance criteria defined
 2. - [ ] Team understands acceptance criteria
 3. - [ ] Team has defined solution / steps to satisfy acceptance criteria